• Skip to primary navigation

 Any of these will work well

-• raw shrimp or prawns – marinate as per the chicken, fry until they turn pink, but only add to the curry once the vegetables are softened, about 5 minutes before the end of the cooking time.
+• raw shrimp or prawns - marinate as per the chicken, and fry until they turn pink, but only add to the curry once the vegetables are softened, about 5 minutes before the end of the cooking time.

 • firm white fish (such as cod or haddock) cut into cubes.
 Marinate as per the chicken and fry carefully until just cooked.
 Add the fish cubes to the curry once the vegetables are softened, about 5 minutes before the end of the cooking time.
-Take care not to stir in too vigorously or the fish make break into flakes.
+Take care not to stir in too vigorously or the fish will break into flakes.

 • pork – use a cut of pork from the leg, or even the tenderloin, as this will require less cooking time than shoulder or belly pork.
 Slice the pork thinly, then follow the recipe, substituting the pork for chicken.